 Microsoft Word is the most likely software for formatting APA style tables of content.
 That’s why right now, we will learn how to generate automated ones.
 It is a very simple operation, and you only have to remember easy 3 steps:

 And now, look closer at each individual step, so it will be much easier to remember.
 So, let’s go!
+Buy APA format paper entirely from scratch if you have troubles at this point.

 Before starting working with headings, make sure that all of them are in line with the general formatting style.
 Normally, the table of contents is generated after the text is finished and proofread.
 So don’t be in a hurry, even though the contents are located in the very beginning of the text.
+Make sure that your piece is flawless and doesn’t contain misspellings.
+Try an online typing test to hone your typing skills quickly.

 Formatting headings is easy — just highlight the heading first.
 Then, find a top panel featuring heading styles and make a right click on the one you want to choose.
 After it, select Please update Heading X to match selection.
 Do it with every heading that you have.
 Assign each one with Heading 1 — Heading 5 roles.